 Assisted living residents have a variety of needs, and they should never be treated as such.
 To ensure each resident’s needs are met, assisted living communities offer various levels of care, including the following.

-Supportive care focuses on delivering in-person reminders to complete daily tasks, such as brushing teeth.
+Supportive care focuses on delivering in-person reminders for residents to complete daily tasks such as brushing their teeth.
 This minimal level of care is designed to ensure that regular, healthy habits are maintained, not overlooked.

-Assistive Care is more attentive and supervisory, including in-person reminders such as those included in supportive care, plus one-on-one assistance in completing personal care tasks when needed.
+Assistive care is more attentive and supervisory, including in-person reminders such as those included in supportive care, plus one-on-one assistance in completing personal care tasks when needed.

-Comprehensive care is the maximum level of care, putting the responsibility of all daily tasks in the hands of a trained, encouraging staff member.
+Comprehensive care is the maximum level of care, putting the responsibility of all daily personal care tasks in the hands of a trained, encouraging staff member.

 Care that includes medication management is crucial to ensuring a high quality of life for most seniors.

-If you’re wondering what “type” of senior benefits from assisted living, the answer is pretty simple: Many different types of people benefit from assisted living.
+If you’re wondering what type of senior benefits from assisted living, the answer is pretty simple: Many different people benefit from assisted living.

-Forget about old ideas of what assisted living means.
-Assisted living today is all about focusing on a resident’s holistic needs, from their medical care to what makes them happy.
-Assisted living communities welcome residents’ families, often offer spaces for special events, and plan social activities and outings for residents.
-Many worried children wind up realizing that moving to an assisted living community empowered their parents to be more active and social, taking away the stresses of living at home.
+Forget about outdated, bleak responses to the question, “What is assisted living?”
+Today, assisted living is all about focusing on a resident’s holistic needs, from medical care to daily activities and choices that make them happy.
+Assisted living communities welcome residents’ families, offer spaces for special events, and plan social activities and outings for residents.
+Many worried adult children end up realizing when their parents moved to an assisted living community, they were empowered to be more active and social and relieved of the burdens of homeownership.

-The old stereotypes about senior living need to be left in the past.
-Seniors who thrive in today’s assisted living environments include those who:
+Seniors who thrive in assisted living environments include those who: